freshworkx/typo3-image-gallery/README.md

 ```

 #### plugin.tx_bmimagegallery.settings
-These settings may be overidden in your Typoscript:
+These settings may be overidden in your TypoScript:
 ```
 *.overview.showCount = 1
 ```